Shantanu2k19/google_mymedic/readme.md

 <li> remove openai icon from home
 <li> email check for doc not available to signup
 <li> indent improvement in all the files
-<li> home pdp icon alt change, not loading check
+<li> home pdp icon alt change, not loading check, compress all images

 <h3>Optional development</h3>
 <li> compress file before uploading git